Skip to Content

 Background Info

-The company’s products were popular for over 100 years until the company closed in 2015.
+The company’s products were popular for 100 years until its 2015 closure.

 Johnson Brothers Dinnerware Pieces